The COVID-19 Vaccine: Answers to Your Top Questions

 The American Academy of Pediatrics is advocating for younger children to be included in vaccine studies.
 So far, Pfizer has included children as young as 12 and Moderna is about to do the same.
 It is believed that a vaccine for younger children will be available by late 2021.

 This is a complicated question.
-Unfortunately, there is currently no available safety data on pregnancy and the vaccine, although during the trials, woman have become pregnant and will be followed closely.
+Unfortunately, there is currently no available safety data on pregnancy and the vaccine, although preliminary research has not found any safety concerns for pregnant people who were vaccinated or for their babies.
 With this said, pregnancy is not a contraindication to receiving the vaccine since these vaccines don’t have ingredients that are known to be unsafe for pregnant woman and their babies nor are they live vaccines that are avoided while being pregnant.
 Pregnant woman who get COVID can have preterm labor and are more likely to have severe illness than women who are not pregnant, especially if they have other medical issues.
-The American College of Obstetricians and Gynecologists (ACOG), therefore, states that COVID-19 vaccines should not be withheld from pregnant who meet criteria for vaccination.
+The American College of Obstetricians and Gynecologists (ACOG) and CDC, therefore, state that COVID-19 vaccines should not be withheld from pregnant who meet criteria for vaccination.
 The decision to be vaccinated is very personal and a pregnant woman’s medical conditions as well as risk of getting COVID should be weighed in on the decision.

 Like pregnancy, breastfeeding is not a contraindication to receiving the vaccine, however, there is no safety data on breastfeeding and receiving the vaccine.
 Based on what is known on the science of how the vaccine works, however, it is not thought to be harmful to an infant breastfeeding.
 The CDC, American College of Obstetricians and Gynecologists, and Society for Maternal Fetal Medicine all state they believe that the Pfizer and Moderna vaccines don’t pose safety issues for breastfeeding.